 nothing remains, and you cut that too, scoring coup

-on the butcherblock, leaving your mark, when you go
+on the butcherblock, leaving your mark,

 your feet are as pounded as brioche dough.